-There are circumstances when it is appropriate for staff in school to use reasonable force to safeguard pupils.
+Despite our commitment to de-escalation in all matters of discipline, there are circumstances when it is appropriate for staff in school to use reasonable force to safeguard pupils.
 The term 'reasonable force' covers the broad range of actions used by staff that involves a degree of physical contact to control or restrain pupils.
 This can range from guiding a pupil to safety by the arm, to more extreme circumstances such as breaking up a fight or where a child needs to be restrained to prevent violence or injury.